All athletes have the right to compete in sport knowing that they, and their competitors, are clean.

 The Prohibited List

 All banned substances and methods in Code-compliant sports are outlined in the Prohibited List, which is updated at the beginning of every calendar year, but may also be updated throughout the year.
-The latest Prohibited List can be found on the WADA website
+The 2021 Prohibited list has been published and is available to view.
+WADA 2021 Prohibited List.

 Understand the Importance of Checking Medications